maschkef/little-linux-helper/docs/gui/doc_module_integration.md

 - "Docker & Containers"
 - "Backup & Recovery"

 **Note**: The current implementation does not automatically scan the file system for modules.
-All module information is predefined in the backend code for stable, consistent categorization and metadata.
+Everything is predefined inside `getModules`, which keeps ordering and descriptions under tight control.

+> **Future improvement idea:** A discovery helper could walk `modules/` at startup, parse metadata comments, and populate the slice dynamically.
+Implementing it would involve directory scanning plus validation, after which new modules could ship without touching the Go code.

 ### Module Metadata Enhancement